stSyl/PLAAI/README.md

   <figcaption>Figure: The PLAAI interactive reference tree (<a href="PLAAI-reference.html">▷</a>), partially expanded.
 The hover-text box over a node contains a clickable link.</figcaption>
 </figure>

 This GitHub project coordinates a community approach to developing PLAAI as best-practice in higher education.

-To contribute, get in touch with the meaintainer, and/or raise an issue.
+To contribute, get in touch with the maintainer, and/or raise an issue.

 * Click [here](https://stsyl.github.io/PLAAI/PLAAI-reference.html) for the interactive reference tree.
 * Read details in the [PLAAI Whitepaper](https://tinyurl.com/PLAAI-wp).